elan-ev/opencast-studio/README.md

 https://studio.opencast.org/?opencast.serverUrl=https://develop.opencast.org&upload.workflowId=fast&upload.seriesId=3fe9ea49-a671-4d1e-9669-0c96ff0f8f79
 ```

-You can also include your configuration in a JSON object, then encode it as hex string and pass it with the `config=` GET parameter.
+You can also include your configuration in a JSON object, encode it as UTF-8 string then encode that as hex string and pass it with the `config=` GET parameter.
 This might help to avoid problems if URLs (and thus the GET parameters) are processed (e.g. by an LMS) in a way that modifies special characters.
 For example:

 - Stringified JSON: `{"opencast":{"loginProvided":true}}`
 - Encoded as hex string: